 Are You Excited About Print13?
 You Need To Be!
 You book a flight, a hotel room and make sure you register for the free exhibit hall pass.
 You even sign up for a few conference sessions.
 Where are you going?
 To a tradeshow!
 If you are in your mid-20’s you are absolutely pumped.
 A trip […]

 Last week when I was in Haiti I had an interesting conversation with one of the people in our group about the whole subject of marketing and in particular the best way he could solicit funds for his not-for-profit organization.
 He shared that he had researched the concept of multi-channel marketing and was keen on […]

 Xplor International, also known as Xplor® and The Electronic Document Systems Association®, was incorporated in 1981 as a not-for-profit association.
-Xplor’s global network of regions and chapters are directed, organized, and governed by its members and represents thousands of professionals around the world.
+Xplor’s global network, which consists of association partners, event/program sponsors, conference exhibitors and members, represents thousands of professionals around the world.